 Trina holds a Certification as a Classroom Technical Trainer from Comptia International, a Certificate of Adult Education from Brock University, and is a Certified Essential Skills Analyst & Profiler from Bow Valley College.
 She is a Global Classroom Facilitator and Partner for ‘Lead Without Title’ System, a Robin Sharma International leadership program.
 She is an True Colours Facilitator, and is the only Master Level Trainer of the Guiding Circles/Active Engagement/Hope-Filled Engagement career pathing approach; of which she has trained over 1200 community practitioners since 2005.
 She has professional development across a number of studies including project management, advanced facilitation, personal leadership, organizational development, and human resources.
 She is a member of Mattagami First Nation, Ontario.
 She is based in the Toronto region.

-Diane is a member of Norway House First Nation in Manitoba; Diane has a Bachelor of Arts Undergraduate Degree from the University of Winnipeg, a Certificate in Human Resources from the University of Manitoba and a Tribal Human Resource Professional (THRP) from the National Native American Human Resource Association (NNAHRA).
+Diane is a member of Norway House First Nation in Manitoba and has a Bachelor of Arts Undergraduate Degree from the University of Winnipeg, a Certificate in Human Resources from the University of Manitoba and a Tribal Human Resource Professional (THRP) from the National Native American Human Resource Association (NNAHRA).

-Diane is certified human resources professional both in her region and in tribal areas in the United States of America.
-Diane’s achievements have been recognized with the Bill Hanson Award for Aboriginal employment and the Human Resource Management Association of Manitoba (HRMAM) Platinum Award for creating outstanding employment initiatives.
+Diane is Certified Professional Human Resources both in her region and in tribal areas in the United States of America.
+Diane’s achievements have been recognized with the Bill Hanson Award for Aboriginal employment and the Certified Professional Human Resources Manitoba (CPHR Mb) Platinum Award for creating outstanding Aboriginal employment initiatives.

 Diane had a vision of creating a national Human Resource Association called the Canadian Aboriginal Human Resource Management Association (CAHRMA).
 This association is dedicated to the development of human resources for our aboriginal communities, including the development of an aboriginal HR certification program.